The 4th Bomb

 The4thBomb.com Launched

-Me, minutes after the blastI launched this site in response to continued surveillance and growing harassment by British Intelligence operatives in late 2006, over a year after they blamed 4 suspects for the attacks.
-Initially I was investigated because I was on the bus 30 when it was blown up in Tavistock Square, but after being prevented from making a police statemant for 7 months, then stopped by shadowy persons from starting a new job in November 2006 I knew it was time to go public.
+Me, minutes after the blastI launched this website in response to continued surveillance and growing harassment by British Intelligence operatives in 2006, over a year after they blamed 4 suspects for the 7:7 bombings.
+Initially I was investigated because when it was blown up in Tavistock Square, but after being prevented from making a police statemant for 7 months, then stopped by shadowy persons from starting a new job in late 2006 I knew it was time to go public.

 Daniel Obachike